syncfusion-content/asp.net-core-docs/aspnet-core/ReportViewer/Getting-Started.md

 # Overview

-The ReportViewer is a visualization control to view the Microsoft RDL/RDLC format based report on a web page and it is powered by HTML5/JavaScript.
-This section explains how to add the ReportViewer component in ASP.NET Core MVC application along with simple example of display the invoice report from ASP.Core applcation.
+The report viewer is a visualization control to view the Microsoft RDL/RDLC format based report on a web page, and it is powered by HTML5/JavaScript.
+This section explains how to add the report viewer component in the ASP.NET Core MVC application along with simple example of the invoice report.

-N> Report Viewer control depdents the server side processing for report rendering.
-So, we should build the WebAPI service that compatible for report viewer.
-You can learn in this topic how can create the report viewer compatible WebApi Service with your application.
+N> The report viewer control depends on server-side processing for report rendering.
+So, you should build the WebAPI service that is compatible for report viewer.

+This section illustrates how to create the report viewer compatible WebApi service with your application.

-## Environment Setup
+## Environment setup

-Refer the [Getting Started](/aspnet-core/getting-started) page of the Introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.
+Refer to the [Getting Started](/aspnet-core/getting-started) page of the introduction part to know more about the basic system requirements and the steps to configure the Syncfusion components in an ASP.NET Core application.

-### Styles and Scripts
+### Styles and scripts

-Ensure once whether all the necessary dependency scripts and style packages are included within the *bower.json* file as mentioned [here](/aspnet-core/getting-started#configure-syncfusion-components-in-aspnet-core-application), so that the required scripts and CSS gets installed and loads into the mentioned location (**wwwroot -> lib**) within your project.
+Ensure whether all the necessary dependency scripts and style packages are included within the *bower.json* file as mentioned [here](/aspnet-core/getting-started#configure-syncfusion-components-in-aspnet-core-application), so that the required scripts and CSS will be installed and loaded into the mentioned location (**wwwroot -> lib**) within your project.

-Now, refer the necessary scripts and CSS files into your *_Layout.cshtml* page from the **wwwroot -> lib -> syncfusion-javascript** folder.
+Now, refer to the necessary scripts and CSS files in your *_Layout.cshtml* page from the **wwwroot -> lib -> syncfusion-javascript** folder.

 {% highlight cshtml %}
 <!DOCTYPE html>